Dominik Hasek collects memorabilia from Czech Hockey Hall of Fame

 People are also reading…

-Among the items were several Vezina Trophy awards, the Stanley Cup ring he won with the Detroit Red Wings, jerseys, skates, hockey sticks and other equipment.
+Among the items were a Vezina Trophy, a Hart Trophy, the Stanley Cup ring he won with the Detroit Red Wings, jerseys, skates, hockey sticks and other equipment.
 The items included his jersey and helmet from the Nagano Olympics.

 Hasek was emotional as he moved his items because he had long devoted time and effort to the Hall of Fame, including helping design the venue and establishing the criteria for induction.